Entry Dependent Expert Selection in Distributed Gaussian Processes Using Multilabel Classification: Expert Selection in Local Approximation GPs

 \subsection{Expert Selection Using Graphical Models}

 Gaussian graphical model (GGM) is the continuous form of pairwise Markov random fields.
 It assumes the nodes of an undirected graph are random variables, and the joint distribution of the random variables is multivariate Gaussian distribution with zero mean and precision matrix $\Omega$, $\mathcal{N}(0,\Omega^{-1})$.
 The elements of the precision matrix are the unknown parameters and show interactions between experts (edges in the graph).

-In the DGP framework, the experts' predictions $\mu^*$ are the nodes in a GGM.
-Authors in \cite{jalali2021} proposed an expert selection method that uses only the highly connected nodes in the graph as the most critical experts in final aggregation defined in Equation \ref{eq:npae}.
-Although this method can mitigate the computational cost, it selects a fixed and static set of experts for all test points and, therefore, can not capture the specific properties of the new data points.
+Let $S$ be the sample covariance of local predictions $\mu^*$, i.e. $S=Cov(\mu^*)$.
+Then, the log-likelihood of the Gaussian multivariate distribution and precision matrix $\Omega$ is equal to $\log |\Omega| - tr(S \Omega)$.
+To estimate the precision matrix, Graphical Lasso (GLasso) \cite{Friedman2008, Friedman2011} is an efficient inference algorithm that maximizes this likelihood subject to an element-wise $l_1$-norm penalty on $\Omega$.
+More precisely, the objective function is,